-2. Advertise your vacancy
+2. Advertise Your Vacancy

-3. Interview candidates
+3. Interview Candidates

-4. Register with HMRC
+4. Register With HMRC

-5. Get insured
+5. Get Insured

 You will need to carry employer’s liability insurance.
 This must come from an authorised insurer and be for at least £5 million or you could be fined £2,500 for every day that you are not insured.
 To find an authorised insurer you can check the Financial Conduct Authority register.

-7. Know your obligations
+7. Know Your Obligations

-You also need to ensure that all your employment contracts are correct, up to date and in place, and these may differ depending on your business and the status of your new employee – i.e. whether they are full or part-time, freelance or contractor, etc. You also need to ensure you understand and honour the rights of your employees – for example, holiday entitlements, pay, or terms of employment.
+You also need to ensure that all your employment contracts are correct, up to date and in place.
+The employment contract may differ depending on your business and the status of your new employee – i.e. whether they are full or part-time, freelance or an independent contractor, etc. You also need to ensure you understand and honour the rights of your employees – for example, holiday entitlements, pay, or terms of employment.

-Next, read A Guide On How To Hire Employees.
+For a more in-depth look at the hiring process, read A Guide On How To Hire Employees.